Plot Ideas: How to Discover a Blockbuster

 Thirteen words.
-If each word cut my chance of success by 10% I was doomed.
+If each word cut my chance of success by 10% I would never sell my novel.

 So I analysed the idea.
 Here were some things I thought as I analysed:

 - Who cares that the spy is British, that could definitely be deleted.

 - Goes to Germany.
 Not exactly gripping.

 - Revenge – OK that’s not bad, people like revenge thrillers.